 Insurance risk is the risk of any deviation from anticipated risk adjusted returns due from underwriting, claims, reserving or reinsurance activities including inherent uncertainties as to the occurrence, amount and timing of insurance liabilities.
-In transacting general insurance and reinsurance business in the Lloyd's market, the Syndicate is subject to various risks and uncertainties, including but not limited to: the cyclical nature of the property casualty industry; the impact of significant competition, including new alternative entrants to the industry; the long-tail and potentially volatile nature of the insurance and reinsurance business; product demand and pricing; potential significant fluctuation in the demand, supply, quality and pricing of reinsurance protection that could unexpectedly cause such protection to become more costly or unavailable claims development and the process of estimating reserves; the effects of emerging claim and coverage issues; the uncertain nature of damage theories and loss amounts including claims for cyber security related risks; natural and man-made catastrophic losses, including as a result of terrorist activities; epidemics or pandemics such as COVID-19; and the potential effects of climate change on physical risks, which may increase the frequency and severity of catastrophe events or may affect non-catastrophe losses as long term weather patterns and sea levels change, and may also lead to potential climate-related legal liability risk exposures and climate related transition risk exposures.
+In transacting general insurance and reinsurance business in the Lloyd's market, the Syndicate is subject to various risks and uncertainties, including but not limited to: the cyclical nature of the property casualty industry; the impact of significant competition, including new alternative entrants to the industry; the long-tail and potentially volatile nature of the insurance and reinsurance business; product demand and pricing; claims development and the process of estimating reserves; the effects of emerging claim and coverage issues; the uncertain nature of damage theories and loss amounts including claims for cyber security related risks; natural and man-made catastrophic losses, including as a result of terrorist activities; epidemics or pandemics and the potential effects of climate change on physical risks, which may increase the frequency and severity of catastrophe events or may affect non-catastrophe losses as long term weather patterns and sea levels change, and may also lead to potential climate-related legal liability risk exposures and climate related transition risk exposures.